KazaiMazai/SwiftletModel/README.md

 ```

-HasOne allows to set the relation as an explicit nil:
+Optional relation allows to set the relation to an explicit nil:

 ```swift